 The use of technology has made things very easy for the TR.
 Now, using the direct registration system (DRS), one can directly register the stock with the issuer or the transfer agent.
 Even though ownership records are electronic, a TA may issue stock and bond certificates in physical form to the new investors.

 TA performs the following functions:

 TA is responsible for maintaining and managing records of the public companies.
 The records include a 4, along with the information such as the name of the shareholder, contact information, dividend information (if any), or any other useful info.
-Moreover, the TA must ensure that all the information is up-to-date, such as updating records with new contact information, change in address and more.
+Moreover, the TA must ensure that all the information is up-to-date, such as updating records with new contact information, changes in address, and more.

 It is the job of TA to pay timely dividends to the registered shareholders.
-They pay the dividends on the basis of registrar’s records.
-Also, they are responsible for sending interest payments to the bondholders, and the face value of the bond as well once the due date arrives.
+They pay the dividends on the basis of the registrar’s records.
+Also, they are responsible for sending interest payments to the bondholders and the face value of the bond as well once the due date arrives.

 Along with dividend and interest, TAs also sends shares at the time of the stock split.
-Suppose, if a public company announces a stock split in the ratio 2:1, then TA’s issue additional shares to the existing shareholders.
+Suppose, if a public company announces a stock split in the ratio of 2:1, then TA issue additional shares to the existing shareholders.